Rational Roots and Synthetic Division

 $\text{zeros: } \pm 2, -\frac{3}{7}$

-This post is a chapter in the book Justin Math: Algebra.
+This post is part of the book Justin Math: Algebra.
 Suggested citation: Skycak, J. (2018).
 Rational Roots and Synthetic Division.
-Justin Math: Algebra. https://justinmath.com/rational-roots-and-synthetic-division/
+In Justin Math: Algebra. https://justinmath.com/rational-roots-and-synthetic-division/